CDIS Strategic Plan Initiatives, 2012-2015

 Obj.
 2: Increase the number of individuals taking advantage of free/low cost screening services.
-Measurement: Two screenings will be provided each year and the number of persons who annually take advantage of clinical services such as hearing and voice screening will increase to more than 60.
+Measurement: Four screenings will be provided each year and the number of persons who annually take advantage of clinical services such as hearing and voice screening will increase to more than 60.

 Obj.
 3: Market new programs/activities such as summer camps to the larger community through increased distribution of program brochures/flyers and by presenting a proposal to the Office of Marketing and Communications for increased public awareness.
 Measurement: By 2013 the Department will create an on-line newsletter, and redesign and mail over 100 brochures regarding Harry Jersig Center services, and redesign multiple brochures which can be mailed to selected populations.